Medicare Plans in Ohio

 Medicare Supplement plans add an additional layer of coverage to your Original Medicare by filling in coverage gaps.
 Medigap plans are provided by Medicare-approved private insurance companies and work alongside your Original Medicare to help reduce your out-of-pocket costs by paying certain healthcare costs, like copayments, coinsurance, and deductibles.

 When Can I Enroll In A Plan?

 Medicare Advantage and Medicare Prescription Drug Plans

-Most people are first eligible to enroll in Medicare plans in Ohio during their Initial Enrollment Period (IEP).
-Your IEP begins three months before the month of your 65th birthday and lasts through the following 3 months.
-This means that you have a total of 7 months to enroll.
+You are first eligible to sign up for Medicare plans in Ohio during your Initial Enrollment Period (IEP).
+Your IEP starts three months before your 65th birthday month and continues for an additional three months.
+This means you have a total of seven months to enroll.

 Additional Medicare Resources in Ohio

 Ohio Senior Health Insurance Information Program (OSHIIP) provides Medicare beneficiaries with free, objective health insurance information and one-on-one counseling.

 Ohio Medicare Savings Program may cover deductibles and coinsurance for Medicare Part B. Additionally, the Low-Income Subsidy (LIS), or “Extra Help” program, may help pay for Medicare Part D monthly premiums, deductibles and co-pays.
 Individuals on Medicare with limited income and resources also may be eligible for financial assistance for medical expenses not covered by Medicare.